opensupporter/osdi-docs/donations.md

 ---
 layout: default
-title: "Forms"
+title: "Donations"
 ---

+# Donations
+This page defines the resources FundraisingPage and Donation, and the object Recipient.

-# FundraisingPage : Resource
+## FundraisingPage

 | Name          | Type      | Description
 |-----------    |-----------|--------------